sguox002/leetcode/review/dfs.md

     }
 ```

- 0: Haven't been colored yet.
+ 0: Haven't been colored yet.<br/>
- 1: Blue.
+ 1: Blue.<br/>
- -1: Red.
+ -1: Red.<br/>
-For each node,
+For each node,<br/>

 If it hasn't been colored, use a color to color it.
-Then use the other color to color all its adjacent nodes (DFS).
+Then use the other color to color all its adjacent nodes (DFS).<br/>
-If it has been colored, check if the current color is the same as the color that is going to be used to color it.
+If it has been colored, check if the current color is the same as the color that is going to be used to color it.<br/>
+three states, for example course schedule.

 ### 886. Possible Bipartition
-disliked person cannot be in the same group
+disliked person cannot be in the same group<br/>
-use coloring. three state 0: not assigned, 1/-1
+use coloring. three state 0: not assigned, 1/-1<br/>
-build the input to ajacent matrix.
+build the input to ajacent matrix.<br/>

 ```cpp
     bool possibleBipartition(int N, vector<vector<int>>& dislikes) {